FAQ

 What's your editing style?

-I’m a teacher at heart, which means that my edits — while sharp and detail-oriented — are also meant to provide you with valuable insight and a better understanding of what to do.
-I prioritize clarity and communication, and will always work to ensure that you feel your effort and your time are being respected.
+I’m a teacher at heart, which means that my edits — while sharp and detail-oriented — are also meant to provide you with valuable insight and a clear understanding of how to improve.
+I prioritize collaboration and communication, and will always work to ensure that you feel your effort and your time are being respected.
 I’ll ask the same of you.
-Lastly, though I may be a tough critic, I also take care to be an encouraging one—I believe all writing can become excellent with a little editing!

 -